AmericanPublicPowerAssociation/asset-report-risks/experiments/README.md

 1. [Done] Download nvd by year monthly
-2. Extract only the information that we need cve_id
+2. [Done] Extract only the information that we need
 3. [Done] Replace nvd database in mongodb
 4. [Done] Prepare lookup table